choonhow/customer/README.md

-# Kubernetes
-This project can help you to setup a local kubernetes cluster with 1 or 2 nodes.
-It runs in multiple vm using vagrant.
+# Spring root with kubernetes
+This is a sample project using java spring root.
+It will show you how to build docker image and push to docker hub.
+You can then test this image from kubernetes node from [kube project](https://github.com/choonhow/kube)

 ## 0) Topic
 1) [overview](#1-overview)